Decoding Dark Matter Substructure without Supervision: Results

-With a supervised benchmark established, four different unsupervised architectures were studied in the context of anomaly detection - a deep convolutional autoencoder (DCAE), convolutional variational autoencoder (VAE), an adversarial autoencoder (AAE) and a restricted Boltzmann machine (RBM).
-The ROC curves for all four architectures applied to Models A \& B are shown in Figure \ref{fig:unsup-roc-auc}.
+Four different unsupervised architectures were studied in the context of anomaly detection - a deep convolutional autoencoder (DCAE), convolutional variational autoencoder (VAE), adversarial autoencoder (AAE) and a restricted Boltzmann machine (RBM).
+The results for all four architectures are shown in Figure \ref{fig:unsup-roc-auc}, together with the supervised results.
 Model performance metrics are collected in Table~\ref{tab:arc_tab} and complete architecture layouts are presented in the Appendix.

-As expected for an algorithm whose design is not optimized for image inputs, the RBM model has the poorest performance and proves to be unsuccessful in learning anything significant from our training set.
-This is evident from the AUC values slightly above $0.5$ for both Models A and B (see Figure \ref{fig:unsup-roc-auc}), and also from the distribution of reconstruction loss, as shown in Figures \ref{recon-loss-A} and \ref{recon-loss-B}, where data with and without substructure are indistinguishable.
+The RBM model has the poorest performance overall, which is expected as its architecture is not optimal for image inputs.
 Although the RBM model does not distinguish well between images with differing substructure, its low reconstruction loss implies that it does succeed in reconstructing the general morphology of the lens.

-Next, we turn to the autoencoder models.
-First, we consider the DCAE model.
-With an AUC of $\approx 0.730$ for Model A, our DCAE shows good discriminating power at distinguishing images with and without substructure (although its performance is lower compared to our supervised {\it ResNet} benchmark).
-The improvement over the RBM is also clearly visible in the distribution of reconstruction losses in Figure \ref{recon-loss-A}.
-However, the added complexity of the Model B data set significantly degrades DCAE performance where the AUC decreases to $\approx 0.670$, an effect which is also reflected in slightly more overlap in the distribution of reconstruction loss.

-Next we consider the variational autoencoder (VAE) which is trained with MSE and KL divergence loss functions.
-Furthermore, we implement KL cost annealing where only the reconstruction loss is used during the first 100 epochs and then the weight of KL divergence loss is gradually increased from 0 to 1.
-With an AUC $\approx 0.899$ our VAE achieves performance much closer to that of {\it ResNet} for Model A, but it also suffers from a lower AUC of $\approx 0.769$ for Model B in a more difficult training scenario.
-The increase in performance relative to the DCAE, and RBM is easy to see from the distribution of reconstruction losses in Figure \ref{recon-loss-A} where images with substructure have noticeably higher average reconstruction loss.

-Finally, we consider an adversarial autoencoder (AAE) model trained on samples with no substructure with MSE as reconstruction loss and cross-entropy loss for the discriminator network.
-The AAE reaches top performance of our architectures with an AUC of $\approx 0.903$ for Model A and $\approx 0.769$ for Model B. As with the VAE model, the reconstruction loss, see Figures \ref{recon-loss-A} and \ref{recon-loss-B}, makes it evident how much better the architecture performance is compared to the others.
+Three autoencoder based architectures do significantly better.
+The DCAE model achieves an AUC of $\approx 0.730$, the VAE model $\approx 0.899$, and the AAE model achieves top performance, nearing supervised discriminating power, at $\approx 0.932$.
+These improvements are also clearly visible in the distribution of reconstruction losses in Figure \ref{recon-loss-A}.